cfurrow/cal_to_md/README.md

 - `03:00 PM - 03:30 PM` [[2021-11-21 - 1-1 with Jeff]]
 ```

+## TODO
+- How to make asking for permissions easier for new users.

 ## Thanks to [rnorth](https://gist.github.com/rnorth)
 This script was inspired by their gist: https://gist.github.com/rnorth/040d0395036d8066740da321e830d666